amas0/amas.sh/posts/ai-ladder-of-abstraction.md

 to mean that your future expected inputs and desired outputs should look _like_ ones you have seen before.
 A system that regularly experiences novelty, say from user behavior, can quickly break down if machine learning approaches are applied inappropriately.

-A second important factor in incorporating machine learned components into systems is that these approaches produce approximations.
+Another important consideration in incorporating machine learned components into systems is that these approaches produce approximations.
 This is a general fact.
-While it's possible for a machine learning system to learn a deterministic process, it is the exception not the rule.
-We trade the ability to build new kinds of components for the price of introducing uncertainty into the system.
-This
+While it's possible for a machine learned system to model a deterministic process, it is the exception not the rule.
+We trade the ability to build new kinds of components for the price of introducing uncertainty into the system.[^1]

+Empirical analysis is a key approach to managing the uncertainty that exists within systems that incorporate machine learning.
+These systems must be tested.
+Such empirical testing is built into the development and training of traditional machine learning models.
+Consider an email spam detection system.
+A standard approach to this classification problem will provide examples to train the model and, typically, hold out a portion of data unseen during training to provide an unbiased measure of the model's performance.
+If this process reports a 90% accuracy at classifying spam emails, an engineer incorporating the model into a system component can then engineer around that uncertainty (by, say, putting all the spam emails in a separate folder that you occasionally check to see if something important has been misclassified).
+Responsible system building does not stop at initial testing.
+Since models are trained to perform well on the data they were trained on, performance may degrade if the inputs into the components shift over time.
+This phenomenon - known as _distribution shift_ - necessitates continuous testing and quality evaluation of machine learned components in the system.
+Only by regularly considering inputs to the system and validating the output can confidence in performance be maintained.

+[^1]: Most sufficiently complex systems contain uncertainty about their
+    behavior, but the uncertainty contained within machine learned components is different.
+In a complex system, the uncertainty is an expression of lack of total knowledge on how all the components function together and whether the implemented system behaves as it is designed to.
+When faced with unexpected or erroneous behavior in a traditional complex system, one can carefully step through the mechanistic implementation and answer _why_ the system behaved as it did.
+The uncertainty of a machine learned component resists a straightforward answer to why.
+Whole subfields of research dedicate themselves to explaining and interpreting the behavior of machine learning models.
+Challenging those efforts, the sophistication and complexity of modern machine learning models has mostly outpaced the work to interpret them.